domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and/or `::1` and you're good to go.

 # History

+## [3.0.11]
+- Add sensorValue attribute to custom sensor
+- Add sunatsouth as moment in time (like sunrise / sunset )

 ## [3.0.10]
 - Add NSS_GOOGLE_DEVICES for notification casting to Google home / Google chromecast